SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/overview.md

 Reasons for using an onsite installation of Cumulocity IoT Edge include:

 * **Autonomy**: Even if there is no cloud connection, tasks like data collection and data analysis can still be performed.
-* **Data reduction**: Data is analyzed and aggregated close to assets, and thus less data needs to be send to the cloud.
+* **Data reduction**: Data is analyzed and aggregated close to assets, and thus less data needs to be sent to the cloud.
 * **Reactivity**: Both Cumulocity IoT Edge and Cumulocity IoT Core include real-time streaming analytics engines.
 However, placing the rule execution in Cumulocity IoT Edge reduces latency, because the round-trip to cloud is omitted.

 Features of Cumulocity IoT Edge include: